makamys/DTools/README.md

 * Display RAM allocation rate
 * Wireframe rendering
 * Automatically load a world after the game starts
+* Command to print info about block that is currently being aimed at
 * See the [Config](https://github.com/makamys/DTools/wiki/Config) page on the wiki for the full list.

 ## Usage